pyload/pyload/docs/plugins/overview.rst

 .. rubric:: Motivation

-pyLoad offers an comfortable and powerful plugin system to make extending possible.
+pyLoad offers a comfortable and powerful plugin system to make extensions possible.
 With it you only need to have some python knowledge and can just start right away writing your own plugins.
-This document gives you an overwiew about the conceptual part.
-You should not left out the :doc:`Base <base_plugin>` part, since it contains basic functionality for all plugins types.
+This document gives you an overview about the conceptual part.
+You should not leave out the :doc:`Base <base_plugin>` part, since it contains basic functionality for all plugin types.
-A class diagram visualizing the relationship can be find below [1]_
+A class diagram visualizing the relationship can be found below [1]_

 .. rubric:: Contents